A new model for natural groupings in high-dimensional data: Model Construction Overview

-In the following, we define a clustering as a partition of a set of points such that the within-class scatter (i.e., the sum of the variances of each class weighted by their relative number of points) is less than the between-class scatter (i.e., the sum of the squared distances between the mean of each class and the dataset mean, weighted by their relative number of points.)
+We are looking for a probability density function on ${\mathbb R}^D$ from which we can draw random samples with clustering properties (1) and (2) mentioned in the introduction.
+To be precise, here we define a clustering as a partition of a set of points such that the within-class scatter (i.e., the sum of the variances of each class weighted by their relative number of points) is less than the between-class scatter (i.e., the sum of the squared distances between the mean of each class and the dataset mean, weighted by their relative number of points.)
+A binary clustering of a set of points is considered to be valid (i.e., correct) if it is the result of an existing structure in the probability model, rather than a random draw of samples.
+In other words, a projection of the density itself exhibits the same bimodality.

-We begin by constructing a model that satisfies Property (1), but not Property (2), in Section \ref{sec:two_gaussian}.
-The points of that model are drawn from two sufficiently far away Gaussian distributions.
-Section \ref{sec:hypercube} presents a model compatible with Property (2) but not Property (1).
-Specifically, the model has no cluster and several directions of projection that yield different clusterings, but a random projection of the data is not likely to uncover these clusterings.
-That model is built by picking the points on the vertices of a hypercube.
-Section \ref{sec:stretch_box} presents a model satisfying both Property (1) and Property (2).
-That model is a box obtained by stretching the previous hypercube model along each of its dimensions following a geometric progression.
-We discuss implications related to data rescaling in Section \ref{sec:discussion}, and conclude in Section \ref{sec:conclusion}.
+We begin in Section \ref{sec:two_gaussian} by constructing a model which will generate samples sets that will typically satisfies Property (1), but not Property (2).
+The model is a mixture of Gaussian distributions whose means are far away from each other.

+Our next step is in Section \ref{sec:hypercube}, where we describe a model whose sample sets will typically satisfy Property (2) but not Property (1).
+The model is a a multivariate Bernoulli distribution, whose density is a mixture of Dirac deltas placed on the vertices of a hypercube in ${\mathbb R}^D$.
+The carefully chosen sparsity of the delta locations creates a model with no natural clustering in the original space.
+Yet, several directions of projection (spanned by the edges of the hypercube) would yield a mixture of Dirac deltas in 1D with a binary clustering structure.

+The third step in our construction is in Section \ref{sec:stretch_box}, where we use the knowledge gained from our first model in Section \ref{sec:two_gaussian} to rescale the edges of the hypercube model of the second step so to satisfy (1).
+The key to the construction is a geometric progression in the lengths of the different edges of the hypercube.
+This yields a skeleton to which noise is added, and which is translated, rotated, and skewed slightly to yield our final proof of concept model in Section \ref{sec:general_model}.